MicrosoftDocs/microsoft-academic-services/academic-services/graph/get-started-setup-azure-hdinsight.md

 ms.topic: get-started-article
 ms.date: 11/08/2018
 ---
-# Using Microsoft Academic Graph with PySpark on Azure HDInsight/Spark cluster
+# Use Microsoft Academic Graph with PySpark on Azure HDInsight/Spark cluster

 You could use PySpark to process Microsoft Academic Graph stored in Azure Storage.
 Here are the step-by-step instructions.